fjudith/artworks/svg/building/elevator/README.md

 ## Version History

 - **v1.0**
-  - Initial `Bulding | Parking` release
+  - Initial `Bulding | Lift` release

 ## Notes

-If you want more items added or any updates please let me know by opening a issue in this repo starting the subject with `Building | Parking:`.
+If you want more items added or any updates please let me know by opening a issue in this repo starting the subject with `Building | Lift:`.

 Thanks